DSLs-for-HPC/DSLs-for-HPC.github.io/index.md

 # CS8803-DSL: Domain Specific Languages for High Performance Computing
 CRN-93621

 This course will empower students to design and implement domain-specific programming languages (DSLs) to solve problems in high-performance computing (HPC) contexts.
 Students will learn basics of compiler construction and language design as it relates to the challenges of high-performance computing and performance engineering.
 The course will cover topics such as architectural modelling, optimization techniques, and program analysis, through the context of contemorary DSLs and research in the field.
+It is my hope that any student taking the course will leave with the skills to build compilers to solve programming problems in their own HPC research areas.
 The course will be project-focused, with a few assignments and a final project to design and implement a DSL for some HPC problem.

 > **Note:** This course website is currently under construction.
 Please check back later for more information.